matthiasrohmer/django-canonical-amp/README.md

 To enable the functionality of this package you need to add it to various keys of your project settings (settings.py per default) just as with other Django apps.

 #### INSTALLED_APPS
-django-amp needs to be added to your installed apps.
+django-canonical-amp needs to be added to your installed apps.

 ```python
 INSTALLED_APPS = [